zirco-lang/zrc/README.md

-# zrc
+# The Zirco Programming Language

-The compiler of the Zirco programming language
+This is the main source code repository for `zrc`, the compiler of the Zirco programming language.

+The compiler is written solely in Rust.

+To compile a Zirco file, you can use:

 `cargo run -- ./FILE.zr`
-to llvm ir